zkhatami88/JOSSSubmission/paper.md

 - The European Commission's Horizon 2020 programme through the grant H2020-EU.1.2.2.
 671603 (AllScale).

-For a updated list, we refer to [https://github.com/STEllAR-GROUP/hpx#acknowledgements].
+For a updated list, we refer to [HPX's website](http://hpx.stellar-group.org/funding-acknowledgements/).

 # References